-Your logo is one of the most important elements in your business brand, representing your company in visual form.
-It must be arresting, memorable, relevant and able to convey your brand at a glance.
+Your logo is one of the most important elements of your business brand, representing your company in visual form.
+It must be arresting, memorable, relevant, and able to convey your brand at a glance.

 Here are some tips and examples on what makes a winning company logo.

 Types of Logos

 In general, most logos fall into one of three general categories:

 - Business name or letters (such as eBay or Facebook’s F)

 - Abstract symbols (such as the Chase bank or Mercedes-Benz logo)